Gathering Base Line Information

 A more advanced solution strategy would be a counting strategy known as "Counting Down."
 To demonstrate the action in the problem, the student would use a backward counting sequence.
 He/she starts counting at the larger number from the problem and counts backwards.

 The free online math assessments to be found at Bright Hub are not limited to addition problems.
 For problems involving addition, multiplication, division or more advanced mathematical concepts, please refer to the other articles in this series.

-Math Assessment Test - Creating Baseline Data to Guide Instruction
+This post is part of the series: Math Assessment Test – Creating Baseline Data to Guide Instruction

 - Testing Your Students with Basic Addition Problems